New from the Lab·The Compass — an open moral reasoning standard for AI, tested across frontier modelsExplore →

 Process benchmarks

-Use these as starting points for your ROI model.
-Validate with client interview data — these are median estimates across Australian SMB engagements, not guarantees.
+Use these as illustrative starting assumptions for your ROI model.
+Validate them with client interview data before presenting a case.

 ProcessTypical volumeEst. annual hoursAnnual ROI range (AUD)Confidence